tatou-tatou/Themes/Mousse/README.md

 *Note:* if you close the menu without opening anything, the presel signal will remain.
 I solved that by **patching mygtkmenu** to send a non-zero return code if it's closed without launching anything. **I suggest you to do the same.**

-*TODO: Make that script work if one disables `focus_follows_pointer`.*
+*TODO: Make it work even if one disables `focus_follows_pointer`.*

 ##BspwmMenu
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Mousse/Previews/BspwmMenu.png)

 A menu file for myGtkMenu.
 Make it spawn by binding a keybind (for example `super + Button2`) to `mygtkmenu /path/to/BspwmMenu`

-It contains what I consider to be the essential/most basic controls to manipulate the window layout in bspwm, organized in an ergonomic way.
+It contains what I consider to be the essential/most basic controls to manipulate the window layout in bspwm, organized in a semi-ergonomic way (currently working on that).

 It being easier to do a mistake in a manual tiling environment than in a layout-based tiling environment due to its fundamental approach, I plan to add commands to automatically get out of "tricky" situations, in order not to frustrate the user.